dubeyadarsh/Blogifypro/readme.md

 **Introduction**

 • The primary objective of this blog website is to provide a platform for individuals to share their knowledge, experiences, and insights on a wide range of topics.
 Through a collection of well-crafted posts, we aim to create an engaging and informative space that caters to diverse interests and perspectives. <br>
-• This application can used for sharing information and reading daily<br>
-• Articles related to any topics.<br>
+• This application can used for sharing information and reading daily articles related to any topics.<br>
 • This application is safe and secure after article posting by user it analyse by admin then only it will reflect on application.<br>
 • It provides useful information to users through articles and videos.<br>

-##Technology used:
+**Technology used:**
 • This application made using latest technology:<br>
 => Frontend: <br>
  React, Bootstrap.<br>